aimms/documentation/dataexchange/api.rst

 * read by :js:func:`dex::ReadFromFile`,
 * serving as a request or response file to :js:func:`dex::client::NewRequest`

 can also be a memory stream, i.e. a file stored in memory.
-Memory streams can be up to 1 MB big.
+Memory streams can have arbitrary length.
 Memory streams can help

 * improve performance because they do not incur disk I/O, or delay because of virus scanning generated files on disk,
 * reduce clutter in your project folder.

 If the file name starts with a `#`, the Data Exchange library will assume that the specified file name is to be interpreted as a memory stream.
 Memory streams for the output file of the function :js:func:`dex::WriteToFile` and the response file of the function :js:func:`dex::client::NewRequest` will create a memory stream with the given file name as its key, while the input file of the function :js:func:`dex::ReadFromFile` and the request file of the function :js:func:`dex::client::NewRequest` will assume an existing memory stream with the given key.

+In addition, when a mapping contains a string parameter, and the value of the string starts with `#`, then the Data Exchange library will verify whether the entire string is the name of an existing memory stream, and if so, output the content of that memory stream.
+If the string does not denote the name of an existing memory stream, just the content of the string parameter will be output.

 Memory streams with keys starting with `##` used as request or response files will be *automatically deleted* when the corresponding `dex::client` request is closed.